mtw/mtw.github.io/Pelican/content/blog/2021-09-06-Functional-RNA-structures-in-the-3UTR-of-MBFV.rst

   :class: doi

-Mosquito-Borne Flaviviruses cause millions of infections in humans and animals every year, rendering MBFVs a major public health threat.
-Flaviviruses are enveloped, non-segmented single-stranded (+)-sense RNA viruses and consist of a single 5’-capped, non-polyadenylated RNA of approximately 10-12 kilobases in length, referred to as gRNA.
-The gRNA encodes a single open reading frame (ORF), which is flanked by highly structured untranslated regions (UTRs).
-The flavivirus UTRs are crucially involved in the regulation of the viral life cycle, and mediate processes such as genome cyclization, replication, and immune escape.
+Mosquito-borne flaviviruses (MBF) are responsible for millions of infections in humans and animals each year, posing a significant public health threat.
+These viruses belong to the Flavivirus family, characterized by their enveloped, non-segmented, single-stranded (+)-sense RNA genome.
+This genome, known as gRNA, is about 10-12 kilobases long and contains a single open reading frame (ORF) flanked by highly structured untranslated regions (UTRs) at both ends.
+The UTRs play a crucial role in regulating the viral life cycle by mediating essential processes like genome cyclization, replication, and immune system evasion.

-Mechanistically, these are regulated by evolutionarily conserved RNA elements in the flavivirus UTRs.
-An example are exoribonuclease-resistant RNAs (xrRNAs), that stall endogenous host exoribonucleases like Xrn1, thereby prohibiting further Xrn1 progression towards the viral 3’ end and thus conferring quantitative protection of downstream nucleotides.
-While xrRNAs are among the best studied viral non-coding RNAs (ncRNAs), MBFVs harbor many conserved RNAs of unknown function in their UTRs.
+At the heart of these regulatory functions are conserved RNA elements within the flavivirus UTRs.
+One of the best-studied elements is the exoribonuclease-resistant RNA (xrRNA), which stalls host exoribonucleases like Xrn1.
+By blocking Xrn1's progression toward the viral 3' end, xrRNAs protect downstream nucleotides from degradation, ensuring the stability of the viral RNA.
+While xrRNAs are well understood, MBF contain several other conserved RNA structures in their UTRs whose functions remain unknown.

-To get a better picture and understanding of RNA structure conservation in MBFVs, we report here the results of a comparative genomics screen in the 3'UTR of all known Mosquito-Borne Flaviviruses.
+To deepen our understanding of RNA structure conservation in MBF, we recently conducted a comparative genomics screen, focusing on the 3' UTR of all known mosquito-borne flaviviruses.
+Our findings shed light on the evolutionary pressures that shape these RNA structures and reveal potential new regulatory elements that could be critical to the virus’s survival and pathogenicity.

+This research not only expands our knowledge of how flaviviruses manipulate host cells but also opens up new avenues for antiviral strategies targeting these conserved RNA elements.

 .. raw:: html